KrakenIsHere/The-Vineheart-Realm/4. Assets/Books/2024/Dungeon Master's Guide.md

 Your players need to know from the start that you’ll run a game that is fun, fair, and tailored for them; that you’ll allow each of them to contribute to the story; and that you’ll pay attention to them when they take their turns.
 Your players also count on you to make sure an adventure’s threats don’t target them personally.
 Never make players feel uncomfortable or threatened.

-Do You Really Do That?
+> [!Note] Do You Really Do That?
+>

-Can players retract what they just said their characters did?
+> Can players retract what they just said their characters did?
 Some DMs take a hard-line position: “If you said it, your character did it.”
 Such a strict position tends to make players much more careful about what they say, which can dampen the atmosphere and discourage humor.
+>

-Other DMs let players change their minds freely.
+> Other DMs let players change their minds freely.
 This creates a more relaxed mood at the table, which might slow the pace of the game.
+>

-A common compromise is to rule that players can retract or change anything their characters did up until the point they learn the consequences of their actions.
+> A common compromise is to rule that players can retract or change anything their characters did up until the point they learn the consequences of their actions.
 Once you describe what happens as a result, it’s too late for the players to change their minds.

 #### Sharing the Spotlight
 [LINK](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#SharingtheSpotlight)